That is a question I see over and over on all the bulldog Facebook groups I belong to. It's the same question I have had for years.

 Some days they get meaty bones and they are happy to put great energy into chewing up that bone.
 It's great exercise as they put their entire body into it.
 It makes me so happy to have improved their quality of life.

-If you are interested in RAW feeding, I would encourage you to join the Facebook groups "RAW Feeding 101 - Learn to Feed Raw" and Keep the Tail Wagging - A Novices Guide to Raw Feeding.
+If you are interested in RAW feeding, I would direct you to: www.rawfeeding101.com - it has all the information about feeding raw, plus worksheets and calculators.
+I would encourage you to join the Facebook groups "RAW Feeding 101 - Learn to Feed Raw" and Keep the Tail Wagging - A Novices Guide to Raw Feeding for ongoing support.
 Keep the Tail Wagging's author Kimbery Guathier has a blog and has written a great book for Raw feeders.
 (It's a great book for any one feeding raw, not just beginners)

 Scott The Dog Dad has recently updated his videos and I cannot stress enough how clear and easy to understand Scott makes Raw feeding .
 He gives you all the information and tools you need to get started and feel confident that you are doing the best for your dog.

 Here are links to the website and FaceBook groups: